 Research from Fowler et al (2016) found that westward long-haul travel between Australia and the UK exacerbates subjective jet-lag and sleep responses, along with upper respiratory symptoms, in professional rugby league players.

-The Amino Acid Impact
+The Amino Acid Impact on Jet Lag

 The very best international athletes have nutritionists working for them or their team.
 They should understand the impact of meal consumption before a flight.